-Exhibit 3: Overview of the Three Phases of Kotter's Change Management Model and Related Actions for Meaningful Use ing a Climate for Change MU1 to MU2 Assess EHR functionality and data needs: Consider what additional functionalities will be needed in the EHR.
-Form good communication and feedback mechanisms.
-Feedback mechanisms can provide valuable best practices and lessons learned from earlier adopters for subsequent implementations.
-Identify champions: Select staff who are supportive of the change and can keep the implementation process moving forward.
-Establish realistic expectations: Review potential barriers to reach MU.
-Manage expectations and fears. and Enabling the Organization MU Evaluate usability of patient portals.
-Coordinate with EHR vendor to determine how to incorporate patient engagement tools: To meet MU patient engagement measures, the EHR must include this functionality.
-Inform patients of changes: Informing patients about the new model of care and what it will mean for them is important.
-Establish realistic expectations:Develop a realistic timeline. ng and Sustaining the Changes MU Update patient engagement tools based on feedback: Incorporate feedback received from patients into the tools: Cosmetic changes to the portal.
-Communication preferences of reminders.
-Usability.
-Provide ongoing training and support for staff on updates and efficiency: Based on feedback from practice staff, hold trainings on topics that may impact workflow and efficiency.
+Exhibit 3: Overview of the Three Phases of Kotter's Change Management Model and Related Actions for MU1 to MU2:

+Phase 1 - Creatir ng a Climate for Change Kotter's Principles MU1 to MU2 Creating a vision for the Future State What will life be like in the Future State for our patients?
+For our staff?
+For me?
+Assess EHR functionality and data needs Consider what additional functionalities will be needed in the EHR.
+Form good communication and feedback mechanisms Feedback mechanisms can provide valuable best practices and lessons learned from earlier adopters for subsequent implementations.
+Building a guiding coalition Who are the natural leaders (champions) for this change initiative?
+What team building is needed to form a cohesive team?
+Identify champions Select staff who are supportive of the change and can keep the implementation process moving forward.
+Establishing a sense of urgency What is wrong with our Current State?
+What is better about the Future State?
+Why do we have to change NOW?
+Establish realistic expectations Review potential barriers to reach MU2.
+Manage expectations and fears.
+Phase 2 - Engaging a nd Enabling the Organization Kotter's Principles MU1 to MU2 Empower others to take action toward accomplishing the Future State Ensure that staff have a clear understanding of their authority.
+Evaluate usability of patient portals Coordinate with EHR vendor to determine how to incorporate patient engagement tools To meet MU2 patient engagement measures, the EHR must include this functionality.
+Communicate the Future State Vendor demonstrations, videos Role-playing Simulated Question/Answer (Q/A) communication Staff visits to practices that have had successful CEHR implementations Inform patients of changes Informing patients about the new model of care and what it will mean for them is important.
+Plan for and create short-term wins Recognize high levels of achievement.
+Promote good ideas.
+Establish realistic expectations Develop a realistic timeline.
+Aim to achieve the appropriate level of PCMH recognition based upon your practice's capacity.
+Phase 3 - Implementing g and Sustaining the Changes Kotter's Principles MU1 to MU2 Continue to focus on problem areas, promote solutions, and continue to help change individual behavior to achieve organizational goals Update patient engagement tools based on feedback Incorporate feedback received from patients into the tools cosmetic changes to the portal communication preferences of reminders usability Celebrate the successes as often as you can Reward staff Prepare to train, retrain, provide technical assistance to rapidly address problems Recognize and honor staff who have contributed to success.
+Provide ongoing training and support for staff on updates and workflow efficiency Based on feedback from practice staff, hold trainings on topics that may impact workflow and efficiency.
+Ensure that staff are aware of system updates.